Effective as of 17 June 2021

 - Liaising with district law associations (DLAs), community legal and pro bono organisations, universities and other relevant associations and bodies

 - Liaising with and maintaining an effective working relationship with the Attorney- General and the government, opposition and the Legal Services Commissioner

 - Liaising with and maintaining an effective working relationship with heads of jurisdiction and the judiciary (state and federal)

 - Being conversant with the business of the Society, including Council-approved policy positions.

-- Representing the Society before parliamentary committees and other inquiries, with representatives of the appropriate policy committees
+- Representing the Society before parliamentary committees and other inquiries, with representatives of the appropriate policy committee

-- Together with the CEO, acting as the principal point of contact for the Society in dealings with the Law Council of Australia
+- Acting as a point of contact for the Society in dealings with the Law Council of Australia

 - Hosting intrastate, interstate, national and international legal delegations to the Society

 - Representing the Society at events such as:

 - QLS annual Symposium